 The Academy had an operating loss for fiscal year 2005.
 This is due to the significant costs necessary for first year operations.
-While community schools are eligible to receive start-up grant funding up to \$300,000 in the form of the Charter School Program Grant, the Academy did not receive this start-up grant funding during fiscal year 2005.
-Receipt of this grant funding would have assisted in absorbing some of the costs associated with opening the Academy during its initial year of operations.
+Generally, community schools are eligible to receive start-up grant funding up to \$300,000 in the form of the Charter School Program Grant.
+Receipt of this funding would have assisted in absorbing some of the costs associated with opening the Academy during its initial year of operations.
+However, during fiscal year 2005, the State of Ohio did not offer the Charter School Program Grant and, as a result, funding was not available for any community schools in Ohio.
+In May, 2005, the state began to accept applications for the Charter School Program grant for community schools for fiscal year 2006.
+Community schools previously unable to apply for this grant in 2005 were then eligible to apply for this grant funding for fiscal year 2006.
+As such, the Preparatory Academy applied for this grant funding for fiscal year 2006 and was subsequently awarded \$300,000.

 Management plans to increase enrollment through active advertising via print, radio, mailings and through referrals of current parents.
-Management has been very successful in increasing enrollment.
-The Academy had approximately 330 full-time equivalent students enrolled in May 2004.
-In February 2006, the Academy had 509 full-time equivalent students enrolled.
+The Academy had approximately 228 full-time equivalent students enrolled in May 2004.
+In March 2006, the Academy had 315 full-time equivalent students enrolled.